solrudev/Ackpine/docs/guide/configuration.md

 Constraints
 -----------

-Available for install sessions on API level >= 34.
-Constraints specify the conditions to check against for the installed packages.
+Available for install sessions on API level 34+. [`InstallConstraints`](/api/ackpine-api/api-main/ru.solrudev.ackpine.installer.parameters/-install-constraints/index.html) specify the conditions to check against for the installed packages.
 This can be used by app stores to deliver auto updates without disrupting the user experience (referred as gentle update) - for example, an app store might hold off updates when it find out the app to update is interacting with the user.
 See the details [here](https://developer.android.com/reference/android/content/pm/PackageInstaller.InstallConstraints).

 Installer waits for constraints to be satisfied, so to configure them, timeout duration is required to be provided after which installer will act based on set `TimeoutStrategy`.